 The old tongue-in-cheek question ‘Are you married, or do you live in Milford?’ gives an idea of the suburb’s somewhat louche reputation in the mid-twentieth century.

 One of the best ways to explore the Shore is to walk along its eastern margin.
 The Takapuna to Milford walkway traverses black lava and passes some of Auckland’s most beautiful and expensive homes.
 Further north, you can walk along the shoreline between Campbells, Mairangi and Murrays Bays, and up over the cliffs to Rothesay and Browns Bays.
 At the northern end is the prosaically named Long Bay (funnily enough, named Oneroa by the Māori, also meaning long beach), one of the first and the most popular of Auckland’s regional parks.
 Picnic and stroll the beach, or hike or bike the coastal walkway up onto the cliffs to the north for more great views.

 City under construction: Hobsonville

-The poster child for the new Auckland, Hobsonville was once an off-limits air-force base and is now a hive of construction activity.
+The poster child for the new Auckland, Hobsonville was once an off-limits air force base and is now a bustling new community.
 New terraced and standalone housing is going up by the day, along with new schools, shopping centres and other facilities.
-But take the time to explore beyond the bulldozers and there’s plenty of potential.

 On weekends there’s a farmers’ market in the old seaplane hangar down by the wharf, with plenty of tastes to experience.
-There’s some cool public art dotted around the development, and a coastal walkway is under construction which will take walkers and bikers around the perimeter.
+There’s some cool public art dotted around the development, and a pretty coastal walkway takes walkers and bikers around the perimeter.
 The dangerous-sounding Bomb Point – the air force used to store its ammo down here – is definitely worth exploring on foot or bike, and is destined to become one of the city’s premier parks.